Analytics firm Crimson Hexagon regains Facebook access following scrutiny over government contracts

-Nearly a month after being suspended by Facebook following a high-profile Wall Street Journal story scrutinizing its contracts with government agencies, Boston-based data analytics firm Crimson Hexagon stated that its access to Instagram and Facebook have been restored.
+Nearly a month after Facebook suspended Crimson Hexagon following a high-profile Wall Street Journal story scrutinizing its contracts with government agencies, the Boston-based data analytics firm has stated that its access to Instagram and Facebook has been restored.

 “After several weeks of constructive discussion and information exchange with Facebook, we are very pleased to report that Facebook and Instagram reinstated Crimson Hexagon, and our entire customer base will now be able to once again access those data sources on our platform,” a blog post attributed to chief financial officer Dan Shore read.
-The post said that many of Facebook’s questions focused on Crimson Hexagon’s government customers, but the post didn’t say specifically what Facebook asked about Crimson Hexagon’s government contracts.
+The post said that many of Facebook’s questions focused on Crimson Hexagon’s government customers, but the post didn’t say specifically what questions Facebook asked about Crimson Hexagon’s government contracts.

 “We have reinstated Crimson Hexagon to Facebook following our investigation.
-We appreciate their cooperation and look forward to working with them in the future,” a Facebook spokesperson said in an emailed statement to VentureBeat.
+We appreciate their cooperation and look forward to working with them in the future,” a Facebook spokesperson said in a statement emailed to VentureBeat.

-The Wall Street Journal was looking into Crimson Hexagon’s recent contracts with U.S. government agencies — including the U.S. State Department and Department of Homeland Security — as well as organizations in Russia and Turkey with ties to their respective governments when Crimson Hexagon was suspended from Facebook.
+The Wall Street Journal was looking into Crimson Hexagon’s recent contracts with U.S. government agencies — including the U.S. State Department and Department of Homeland Security — as well as looking at organizations in Russia and Turkey with ties to their respective governments when Crimson Hexagon was suspended from Facebook.

 The Wall Street Journal sent Facebook a series of questions in mid-July about some of Crimson Hexagon’s contracts.
-Facebook reportedly responded by saying that it wasn’t aware of those contracts, and days later Crimson Hexagon was suspended while Facebook looked into the contracts.
+Facebook reportedly responded by saying that it wasn’t aware of those contracts, and days later Crimson Hexagon was suspended while Facebook looked into the matter.

-Crimson Hexagon only pulls data from public Instagram and Facebook posts, as well as from other social platforms, like Twitter.
+Crimson Hexagon only pulls data from public Instagram and Facebook posts, as well as drawing on data from other social platforms, like Twitter.
 But when used in bulk, that data can provide valuable insights into how groups of people with similar political, social, cultural, or religious interests are behaving.
-Of particular concern was that some of the entities Crimson Hexagon was working with were using the data for surveillance purposes.

 Crimson Hexagon said in its statement today that it is not aware of any of instances of data pulled by its firm being used by government agencies for surveillance purposes.